CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Theoretical Analysis

 \subsection{Complexity Analysis}

 We discuss the time and space complexities of \trifly, \cocossimple (\cocos with the simple modulo function as $f$) and \cocosopt (\cocos with Algorithm~\ref{alg:cocos:opt} as $f$).
-We assume that sampled edges are stored in the adjacency list format in memory, as in our implementation used for our experiments.
+We assume that sampled edges are stored in the adjacency list format in memory, as in our implementation used in the experiment section.